alindgupta/alindgupta.github.io/_news/announcement_0.md

 related_posts: false
 ---

-Our workshop on transportability was accepted at ICPE 2024 in Berlin!
+Workshop on transportability was accepted at ICPE 2024 in Berlin